openapi4j/openapi4j/openapi-schema-validator/README.md

 You can override a known keyword with your own validator.
 Look at the example to start linking a known keyword with your implementation.

-Feel free to contribute to those extensions if you think your implementation could help the community !
+Feel free to contribute to those extensions if you think your implementation could help the community!
 There's no plan yet for releasing contributions on validation extensions, for now it's "only" for sharing.

 ### Business validator